When it comes to kitchen knives, brand matters.

 The Swiss Modern collection features geometrically-shaped handles made of Italian Walnut Wood, a modern yet elegant profile (admittedly, I’m not a fan of the Swiss Modern design).

 If you’re a fan of color, you’ll like the range of tones available for the Swiss Classic handles.
 For all knives in this collection, you can pick between black or red, but the steak and paring knives in that collection also come in yellow, orange, pink, blue, and green.

 Victorinox cuts its blades to a 15 to 20 degree-angle per side, but the exact angle varies by the type of knife.

 The knives that you use most often, like the chef’s knife, have an edge angle of 15 per side, 30 total.

-If you’re keeping score, that means Victorinox knives are sharper than Shun (32 degrees), the same as Zwilling (30 degrees), the same as Global Classic and Ukon (30 degrees), but duller than Global SAI and NI (25 degrees), and Wusthof (28 degrees).
+If you’re keeping score, that means Victorinox knives are sharper than Shun (32 degrees), the same as Zwilling (30 degrees), the same as Global Classic and Ukon (30 degrees), but duller than Global SAI (25 degrees), and Wusthof (28 degrees).

 The truth is, two or three degrees doesn’t make a huge difference.
 What matters more is how well the knife can retain its edge—and that’s something all the brands in this guide, including Victorinox, do very well.

 Victorinox blades have a Rockwell hardness score of 55 to 56 depending on the knife.
 This